 In years past, the oil market used to be a no-brainer: we consume energy and therefore we need energy.
 However, rising global supplies have depressed prices, making this sector a tough call.
 But infrastructural plays like Pembina Pipeline (NYSE:PBA) typically offer stability.

 No matter what happens in the underlying market, transportation of energy-related commodities is vital.
 In recent years, this dynamic supported the bullish case for PBA stock.

 Still, some risks cloud the narrative for PBA stock.
-First, shares have done well this year, moving up 19% year-to-date.
-But the equity has demonstrated some notable volatility in recent sessions.
+First, shares been volitile, swinging from $34 to $46 so far this year before settling at its year-ago price.
 Thus, prospective buyers may want to wait a little before pulling the trigger.

 Further, Pembina doesn’t have the greatest balance sheet.
 With a total debt to total equity ratio of 63, I wouldn’t go all in on PBA stock.
 That said, energy remains a viable long-term play due to the uncertainties of renewable alternatives.
 Therefore, Pembina is among the riskier monthly dividend stocks that nonetheless deserves a careful look.